sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 Now if you need to go back to see commands you used, you have them conveniently saved!
 What commands can you use to see what is in the file you just created?

+## ASSESSMENT

+I want to list all of the files in the present working directory that have names starting with 'A' and ending with '.dat'.
+What command do I use?

+1) ls A.dat
+2) ls A+.dat
+3) ls a*.dat
+4) ls A*.dat
+5) Either 3) or 4)

 # Review

 Let's review what we've learned so far (10 commands and 7 shortcuts):